 - Advertise three to four months in advance.

 A similar strategy is to start the advertisement process a few months before Christmas.
 For businesses or events that take longer to create content, this is a good compromise between early and last-minute planners.
-It will provide enough time to scout out where to hang banners, what designs to use, what copywriting to use, and other small details.
+It will provide enough time to scout out where to hang banners, what designs to use, what copywriting to use, which vinyl banner sizes to order and other small details.
 A benefit of using this timeline is that it ensures an of-the-moment, brand-coherent message on the banner.
 Plus, this timeline starts right after the summer holidays, so there will be plenty of manpower to devote high-energy to a campaign.

 - Advertise whenever possible.